jburguete/swat/README.md

 * Remove redundant code (:heavy_check_mark:)
 * Exhaustive use of the "parameter" directive on constants (:heavy_check_mark:)
-* Generate an exhausive list of issues detected in the original code (:construction:, see issues.txt file or at the end of this README)
+* Generate a detailed list of issues detected in the original code (:heavy_check_mark:, see issues.txt file or at the end of this README)
 * Remove obsolete commented code (:x:)
 * Update variable descriptions in comments (:x:)
 * Standardize comments by using Doxygen style on order to generate documentation